mindkin/hourfleet/docs/howitworks.md

 There are two usage models that govern how borrowing a car works on your network:

 * Scheduled - (a.k.a Book Later) In this model, cars must be booked in advance, and are generally booked for a known amount of time.
-The borower shows up at the car and uses it at (or very close to) the time they booked it.
+The borrower shows up at the car and uses it at (or very close to) the time they booked it.
 The car owner gets the option to approve requests manually ahead of time, and can choose the best request to fit their needs (i.e. times, durations, costs, reputations etc.).
 Or they can auto-approve the requests and requests are approved as long as the car is available (first in first served).
 * Immediate - (a.k.a Take Now) In this model, there are no bookings, and no approvals.
 Borrowers walk up to a car wherever it is and reserve it right away.
 They have a short period of time to actually use the car (i.e. start the rental), before it becomes available to others to reserve and use.
-The borower uses the car as long as they like (within max limits set by the network operator), and returns it when they no longer need it.
+The borrower uses the car as long as they like (within max limits set by the network operator), and returns it when they no longer need it.

 Any network can support both models at the same time, and every car determines which model it uses at any one time.
 The car owner can change the usage model anytime (except under certain circumstances).
 For example, a car can be setup for the 'Scheduled' usage model and borrowers can make bookings and use the car.
 Some time later, the car owner may decide to switch to the 'Immediate'usage model, and now borrowers can take the car immediately anytime its not already in use, no bookings required.

-> Note: A car owner cannot swap from 'Immediate'to 'Scheduled' when there are future booking already scheduled.
+> Note: A car owner cannot swap from 'Immediate'to 'Scheduled' when there are future booking already scheduled for that car.

 #### Scheduled Bookings

-Bookings work like most people imagine they should.
+Bookings work like most people imagine they should, with some interesting limitations:

 * First, a borrower makes a 'Request' to rent a car, for a specific period of time.
 They get the chance to ask a question of the car owner, for example: "I'd like to take my child with me on this trip, would you be able to include one of your baby car seats in the car please".
 * A booking 'Request' is sent to the car owner to approve.
 (Unless the car owner has configured the car for auto-approval, in which case, the request is immediately approved as long as the car is available).